-Our results converge with previous research showing that contentious topics include disagreement over the necessity of medications, patients with unrealistic expectations of care or vague complaints, or patients who do not follow advice, provide expected respect, or are time-consuming[16,34].
-These difficulties are associated with physician burnout, stress and intent to leave one's practice[34].
-On the patient's side of the interaction, tensions have previously been attributed to a professional having limited time, medications prescribed without discussion, poor continuity of care, and a focus on disease instead of the whole person[35].
-Our study advances this understanding by suggesting that while these topics lead to conflict, they need not doom the interaction to a mutually frustrating stalemate.
-Attention to interpersonal process, rather than just the content of disagreement is helpful.
-Furthermore, attitudes and actions that are familiar to primary care physicians and core aspects of training in communication skills[36] foster collaboration and constructive interpersonal relationships in these challenging interactions.
+have previously been attributed to a professional having limited time, medications prescribed without discussion, poor continuity of care and a focus on disease instead of the whole person.34 Our study advances this understanding by suggesting that while these topics lead to conflict, they need not doom the interaction to a mutually frustrating stalemate.
+Attention to interpersonal process rather than just the content of disagreement is helpful.
+Furthermore, attitudes and actions that are familiar to primary care physicians and core aspects of training in communication skills35 foster collaboration and constructive interpersonal relationships in these challenging interactions.

 The literature reviewed above suggests that each participant attributes the cause of difficulty to the other.
-One possible benefit of the model developed here is that it directs attention away from individual contributions to frustrating interactions, and towards interactive or relational aspects of these challenges.
-This observation aligns with patient-centered primary care that involves attention to the quality of the doctor-patient relationship, including attention to communication skills, empathy, and compassion[37,38].
-The model is also consistent with approaches to care that emphasize the value of validating patients' perspectives in patient-centered[38] and trauma-informed care[39].
-Validation of patient experiences and reports is also a key aspect of several psychotherapies that improve interpersonal functioning, especially dialectic-behavioral therapy[40].
-Indeed, the formative benefits of parent-child interactions that are validating and the harms of early experiences that are invalidating may be a relevant antecedent, given the association between early life adversity and both unexplained symptoms and difficult medical encounters[12,14,15,41].
-These associations suggest that invalidating clinical encounters for patients with high physical symptom burden and health anxiety may represent an "echo" of earlier developmental difficulties, and present a risk of reinjury for patients with such past experiences.
+One possible benefit of the model developed here is that it directs attention away from individual contributions to frustrating interactions and towards interactive or relational aspects of these challenges.
+This observation aligns with patientcentred primary care that involves attention to the quality of the physician-patient relationship, including attention to communication skills, empathy and compassion.^{36 37} The model is also consistent with approaches to care that emphasise the value of validating patients' perspectives in patient-centred37 and trauma-informed care.38 Validation of patient experiences and reports is also a key aspect of several psychotherapies that improve interpersonal functioning, especially dialectic behavioural therapy.39 Indeed, the formative benefits of parent-child interactions that are validating and the harms of early experiences that are invalidating may be a relevant antecedent, given the association between early life adversity and both unexplained symptoms and difficult medical encounters.^{11 13 14 40} These associations suggest that invalidating clinical encounters for patients with high physical symptom burden and health anxiety may represent an 'echo' of earlier developmental difficulties and present a risk of re-injury for patients with such past experiences.